Orientation is over. Now what? Use this checklist to make sure you're prepared and ready to go once classes begin.

 Check your RIS to make sure you don’t have any bars that will prevent you from being able to register for classes during the add/drop period.

-AlcoholEdu is an online education program that all incoming students (under age 21) must complete.
-Even if you previously completed AlcoholEdu or a similar program while enrolled in another institution, you must complete AlcoholEdu if you are under 21.
-This interactive, personalized program will educate you about risk reduction in the areas of alcohol and drugs.
-There is also a companion module called Haven that addresses sexual assault and healthy relationship promotion.
+AlcoholEdu and the Sexual Assault Prevention for Undergraduates modules are mandatory online educational programs that all incoming students (including transfer students) must complete.
+AlcoholEdu is an interactive, personalized program that will educate you about risk reduction in the areas of alcohol and drugs.
+Sexual Assault Prevention for Undergraduates addresses sexual assault and healthy relationship promotion.

 You will receive an email on August 1 with a link to the program website, where you will log in with your UT EID and password to complete the program, which has two parts.
+Part 1 is due the day before the first class day.
 If you do not complete both Parts 1 and 2 by the deadlines, you will not be able to see your grades online for that semester.
 For more information, visit the Healthyhorns website.

 Get ready for Mooov-In.

 If you are living on campus, you should choose your housing preferences on your “My Housing” page, contact your roommate, schedule a check-in time and read through the Residence Hall Manual.
-The Division of Housing and Food Service provides more information about living on campus and Mooov-In.
+University Housing and Dining provides more information about living on campus and Mooov-In.

 Obtain a parking permit (if applicable).

 Parking and Transportation Services provides information on the different kinds of permits available and how you can purchase one.

 Familiarize yourself with public transportation BEFORE you get to campus.